 Conflicts in Syria and Iraq continue to serve as the most attractive overseas theaters for Western-based extremists who want to engage in violence.
-As of March 2017, the FBI estimates over 300 Americans had traveled or attempted to travel to Syria to participate in the conflict.
 The FBI closely analyzes and assesses the influence that groups, like ISIS, may have over those living in the U.S. to commit acts of violence.
 Whether individuals are affiliated with a foreign terrorist organization and are willing to travel abroad to fight, or are inspired by the call to arms to act in their communities, they potentially pose a significant threat to the safety of the U.S. and U.S. persons.